jordanmswilliams/Portfolio/Portfolio_TODO.md

 43. CHROME > landing page > about me section
       the image is squished
 44. header_distributed add :hover state for links .gallery , .about
+45. project1.html > user personas > carousel
+    change to click for next persona instead of auto rotate.
+The rotation isn't long enough to read information.
+I won't have to necessarily create a third persona if it's clickable instead of auto rotate.
+46. project1.html > user personas
+    Add circle and quote
+47. Make sure all circles are formatted correctly & text is italics
+48. Add parallelogram underneath the icons in the branding sections

 DONE: